golemfactory/ray-on-golem/preview_tasks/pre-alpha-preview-task.md

 ## Available tasks

-There are three tasks.
+There are four tasks.
 You need to complete them all to apply for the reward.

 ### #1 Setup tutorial